|logic||category theory||type theory|

 There are many variations of the paradox, depending for instance on what precise definition of “well-ordered” (and “ordinal number”) one chooses.

-As formulated in type theory by Jean-Yves Girard, the Burali-Forti paradox shows that the original version of Per Martin-Löf’s type theory, which allowed , is inconsistent, in the precise sense that it contains (non-normalizing) proofs of false.
+As formulated in type theory by Jean-Yves Girard, the Burali-Forti paradox shows that the original version of Per Martin-Löf’s type theory, which allowed a type of types containg itself as a term , is inconsistent, in the precise sense that it contains (non-normalizing) proofs of false.